LedgerHQ/connect-kit/packages/connect-kit-loader/README.md

 To enable WalletConnect v2 you should update to version 1.1.0 of Connect Kit Loader.

-The simplest use case is to just specify the `providerType`, `version` and `projectId` parameters.
+The simplest use case is to just specify the `providerType`, `walletConnectVersion` and `projectId` parameters.

 - `providerType: SupportedProviders.Ethereum`
-- `version: 2` - use WallertConnect v2, default is 1
+- `walletConnectVersion: 2` - use WallertConnect v2, default is 1
 - `projectId` - required for WalletConnect v2 projects, create one at [WalletConnect Cloud](https://cloud.walletconnect.com/)